abpio/abp-commercial-docs/en/modules/payment-custom-gateway.md

       public virtual ActionResult OnGet()
       {
-          // GET operation not suppoerted here.
-All selected gateway requests will be sent as POST. return BadRequest();
+          // GET operation is not supported here.
+All the selected gateway requests will be sent as POST. return BadRequest();
       }